warrensbox/covid-vaccine-notifier-hyvee/README.md

-# HyVee only vacinne notifier
+# HyVee ONLY vacinne notifier
 A lightweight application (lambda function) that notifies you when a vaccine appointment becomes available near you.
 Get notified on:
 - Slack
 - Teams